Angalifu: San Diego Zoo Safari Park

+Angalifu was loaned to the San Diego Zoo as part of a breeding program initiated by the International Union for Conservation of Nature (IUCN) for a second captive breeding site outside of Dvůr Králové, and joined males Saut and Dinka and females Nola and Nadi in August 1990.
+Three of the others had arrived in 1989, when the IUCN initiative began, while Dinka was the survivor of a previous unsuccessful breeding effort at San Diego, a cooperative effort by zoos holding the only four northern white rhinoceroses in the Americas in 1972.

-At the San Diego Zoo Safari Park, Angalifu roamed freely in a 213 acre habitat that is made to look like the African savanna.
+At the San Diego Zoo Safari Park, Angalifu roamed freely in a 213-acre habitat that is made to look like the African savanna.
 He was accompanied by Nola, an elderly female of the same species, who later lived in a different part of the park in the South Africa field habitat and who is now deceased as of November 2015.
 Angalifu lived in the Central Africa field habitat.
 Jane Kennedy was the lead keeper for both Angalifu and Nola.

 Breeding attempts

 Unsuccessful attempts had been made at breeding Angalifu.
 Nola, his counterpart at the zoo, was found to be too old to mate.
 Specialists then obtained sperm from Angalifu to send to the Ol Pejeta Conservancy reserve where four adults were held (two being females), but those attempts at insemination failed.
 It was suspected that Angalifu was "too old" to reproduce.

 Death

 Angalifu died from old age on December 14, 2014.